zhangsanfeng86/onnx_runtime_cpp/README.md

 # small c++ library to quickly use [onnxruntime](https://github.com/microsoft/onnxruntime) to deploy deep learning models #

+Thanks to [cardboardcode](https://github.com/cardboardcode), we have [the documentation](https://onnx-runtime-cpp.readthedocs.io/en/latest/index.html) for this small library.
+Hope that they both are helpful for your work.

 ## TODO

 - [x] Support inference of multi-inputs, multi-outputs